DynFrs: An Efficient Framework for Machine Unlearning in Random Forest: Methods

 \section{Methods}

 In this section, we introduce the $\dynfrs$ framework, which is structured into three components --- the subsampling method $\occ(q)$, the lazy tag strategy $\lzy$, and the base learner ERT. $\occ(q)$ allocates fewer training samples to each tree (i.e., $S^{(1)}, \cdots, S^{(T)}$) with the aim to minimize the work brought to each tree during both training and unlearning phrase while preserving par predictive accuracy.
-The lazy tag strategy $\lzy$ takes advantage of tree structure by caching and batching reconstruction needs within nodes and avoiding redundant work, and thus enables an efficient auto tree structure modification and suiting $\dynfrs$ for online fixed data streams.
-ERTs require fewer adjustments towards sample addition/deletion, making them the appropriate base learners for the framework.
+The lazy tag strategy $\lzy$ takes advantage of tree structure by caching and batching reconstruction needs within nodes and avoiding redundant work, and thus enables an efficient automatic tree structure modification and suiting $\dynfrs$ for online fixed data streams.
+ERT require fewer adjustments towards sample addition/removal, making it the appropriate base learner for the framework.
 In a nutshell, $\dynfrs$ optimize machine unlearning in tree-based methods from three perspectives --- across trees ($\occ(q)$), across requests ($\lzy$), and within trees (ERT).